J Dilla: Honors

+Posthumous controversies

 Despite these accolades, there have been documented conflicts between his mother and the executor of his estate Arthur Erk regarding future Dilla releases.
 In an interview with LA Weekly, Erk described how difficult it was for the estate to "protect his legacy" due to bootlegging and unofficial mixtapes.
 He stressed how important it was for the estate to gather all possible income related to Yancey's name, as Yancey had to borrow money from the government due to mounting medical bills at the end of his life.

-A few weeks later Yancey's mother, who has appeared on such unofficial mixtapes as Busta Rhymes' Dillagence, gave her take on these issues.
-In addition to stating that Arthur Erk and Yancey's estate has chosen not to communicate with his family, she has stated that he has barred anyone from use of Yancey's likeness or name.
+A few weeks later Yancey's mother, who appeared on such unofficial mixtapes as Busta Rhymes' Dillagence, gave her take on these issues.
+In addition to stating that Arthur Erk and Yancey's estate has chosen not to communicate with his family, she has said that he has barred anyone from use of Yancey's likeness or name.

-Mrs. Yancey also has mentioned that Erk was in fact Yancey's accountant and not his business manager in his lifetime, and that he fell into his position because she and Yancey were first and foremost concerned about his health and not with getting paperwork in order.
-She also stated that Yancey's friends in the hip-hop community, such as Erykah Badu, Busta Rhymes, Madlib, Common and The Roots, have contacted her personally for future projects with Yancey beats, but the estate has vetoed all future projects not contracted prior to Yancey's death.
-She also implied that Yancey would not support the estate's practices, such as their prosecution of bootleggers and file sharers.
+Mrs. Yancey mentioned that Erk was in fact Yancey's accountant and not his business manager in his lifetime, and that he fell into his position because she and Yancey were first and foremost concerned about his health and not with getting paperwork in order.
+She also said that Yancey's friends in the hip-hop community, such as Erykah Badu, Busta Rhymes, Madlib, Common, and The Roots, have contacted her personally for future projects with Yancey beats, but the estate has vetoed all future projects not contracted prior to Yancey's death.
+She implied that Yancey would not support the estate's practices, such as their prosecution of bootleggers and file sharers.

-Due to Yancey's debt to the government, the family receives no income from projects.
+Due to Yancey's debt it took 15 plus years for his heirs to profit from his work.
+As of 2021, payment has been received.
 Yancey's children are being supported by the social security their mothers have drawn.
 Likewise, Mrs. Yancey is also still paying off Yancey's medical bills that she helped finance, leaving her also in tremendous debt.
 She still lives in the same Detroit ghetto, is still a daycare worker at Conant Gardens and also suffers from lupus, the same disease which killed Yancey.
 To help pay the cost of medication and keep her household afloat, Delicious Vinyl donated all proceeds of Jay Dee – The Delicious Vinyl Years to Mrs. Yancey in 2007.
 In 2008, Giant Peach created a donation PayPal account for her and RenSoul.com released a charity mixtape.

 According to his mother, the family lost their old home in Detroit due to her taking care of Yancey in his final days.
-The mother of one of Yancey's children, Monica Whitlow, also broke her silence on the issue of the estate and his legacy:
+The mother of one of Yancey's children, Monica Whitlow, broke her silence on the issue of the estate and his legacy:

 On January 24, 2010, an announcement was made on j-dilla.com, regarding the Yancey Estate and the Yancey family.